YashikaVerma156/EnclaveSim/README.md

 $ ./run8core_baseline_cal.sh
 $ ./run8core_enclave_cal.sh
 ```
-* Refer to run8core_enclave_cal.sh to write your own script and run any customized configuration.
+* Refer to run8core_enclave_cal.sh to write your own script and run any customized configuration for 8-core simulation.